rustacean-station/rustacean-station.org/_episodes/interviews/2023-11-17-gabor-szabo.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

+Allen Wyma talks with Gabor Szabo who published the Rust Maven about his website Rust Digger which collects data about Rust.
-Allen Wyma talks with [Gabor Szabo](https://code-maven.com/) about his website [Rust Digger](https://rust-digger.code-maven.com/) which collects data about Rust.
+Allen Wyma talks with [Gabor Szabo](https://szabgab.com/), who also runs [Rust Maven](https://rust.code-maven.com/), about his website [Rust Digger](https://rust-digger.code-maven.com/) which collects data about Rust.

 ## Contributing to Rustacean Station